 Clinton is also said to be cognizant about the risks of tapping a senator who would be replaced by a Republican governor if Democrats won in November.
 That's a particular liability for Ohio Sen. Sherrod Brown and New Jersey Sen. Cory Booker.
 Clinton's campaign is said to have considered both, but it was unclear Monday whether either would be fully vetted for the vice presidential slot.

-While Warren's seat would be temporarily filled by an appointee named by the Republican governor of Massachusetts, the state would hold a special election for a permanent replacement.
+While Warren's seat would be temporarily filled by an appointee named by Massachusetts' Republican governor, the state would hold a special election for a permanent replacement.

 A handful of other Democrats are also said to be under consideration, though the full list is being closely guarded by the Clinton campaign.
 Longtime Clinton allies John Podesta and Cheryl Mills are overseeing the search and few people beyond them are believed to know the full list of candidates being vetted.